pkupig/ML-NOTES/README.md

-# This is the entire collection of notes by groups.
+# These are the notes, organized by the groups.